Home » Metabolism » Metabolic Health » Obesity Prevention

 Overweight People

-• Many of us do not regard obese people the same way we would if the exact same person were a normal weight.
+• Many of us do not regard obese the same way we would if the exact same person were a normal weight.

 • Social acceptance and weight control are related, resulting in many people suffering from eating disorders.
 Bulimia and Anorexia Nervosa are becoming more common as teenagers and adults battle weight problems, emotional problems or a combination of both.